 The Anaheim Ducks are an ice hockey team from Anaheim, California.
 The club competes in the Pacific Division of the Western Conference of the NHL.
 The franchise was founded by Michael Eisner, the Chief Executive Officer of The Walt Disney Company, in 1993.
-The city of Anaheim had a $ 103 million newly-built stadium that didn’t host any of the teams.
-After talking with Bruce McNall, the owner of the Los Angeles Kings, Eisner became convinced that the NHL would not mind-expanding the League to the western states of the US.
-Finally, the expansion was agreed upon.
-Gary Bettman, a new NHL commissioner, required Eisner to pay a $50 million entrance fee, half of which was compensation to McNell for sharing the territorial rights.
+Anaheim’s city had a $ 103 million newly-built stadium that didn’t host any of the teams.
+After talking with Bruce McNall, the owner of the Los Angeles Kings, Eisner became convinced that the NHL would not mind-expanding the League to the western states of the U.S. Finally, the expansion was agreed upon.
+Gary Bettman, a new NHL commissioner, required Eisner to pay a $50 million entrance fee, half of which was compensation to McNeill for sharing the territorial rights.
 Michael Eisner became the owner of the hockey club.

-A team received the first name “Mighty Ducks of Anaheim” in honor of young hockey players from Minnesota, the heroes of the famous film.
-The movie was released in 1992 and immediately became a hit and led to a unique event in sports history.
+A team received the first name “Mighty Ducks of Anaheim” in honor of young hockey players from Minnesota, the famous film heroes.
+The movie was released in 1992 and immediately became a hit and led to a unique sports history event.
 Thanks to the comedy, the new club joined the National Hockey League.
-Inspired by the success of the film, the director of the Walt Disney Corporation, Michael Eisner, a big fan of hockey and a father of two sons who played in children’s teams, acquired the rights to create a real NHL club in 1993.
+Inspired by the film’s success, the director of the Walt Disney Corporation, Michael Eisner, a big fan of hockey and a father of two sons who played in children’s teams, acquired the rights to create a real NHL club in 1993.

-The film grossed over $ 50 million in the U.S, so no wonder the franchise owners decided to name the team “Mighty Ducks.”
-Indeed, such a name was considered a great promoter of the brand to make money on and gain the army of fans from the very first day the team existed.
+The film grossed over $ 50 million in the U.S., so no wonder the franchise owners decided to name the team “Mighty Ducks.”
+Indeed, such a name was considered a great promoter of the brand to make money on and gain fans’ army from the very first day the team existed.

 In 2006, after the club was sold, it was announced the team would be renamed as simply the “Anaheim Ducks” and change its emblem.
 The team from the Californian city of Anaheim is still called the Anaheim Ducks.